 Let’s look at our example in more detail:

-- A small Thai sugar mill wants to grow their business by building something new (a greenfield project).
+- A small and ambitious sugar mill wants to grow their business by building something new (a greenfield project).

 - To do this, they need to analyse the project’s financial feasibility and raise funds on the best capital structure;

 - We run a complete cash flow projection at the project and company levels in order to suggest viable solutions;

 - We evaluate with the management and shareholders the best way to implement the project, from raising equity from strategic investors to long term debt from banks and Multilateral Financial Institutions;

 - Czarnikow then runs a coordinate process to maximize the project value, raising equity from the most competitive investor, analysing the combination of value, strategic alignment and governance;

 - The company is then able to apply the fresh capital in its greenfield project implementation